 Prospective clients often ask this question.
-In most cases the answer is yes, but there's no way I can guarantee that.
-Sadly, for some prospective clients the answer is no and we'd be better off taking our chances at trial on the DUI charge.
+In most cases, the answer is yes, but there's no way I can guarantee that.
+Sadly, for some prospective clients, the answer is no and we'd be better off taking our chances at trial on the DUI charge.

 As we delve deeper into the conversation, I invariably have to inform the client that, despite everything that I've told him/her about the likely outcome of their case I also have to add, “but that all depends.”
 No attorney, bar none, can guarantee a client a particular outcome.
 All we can do is promise to do the very best we can to achieve the best possible outcome for the client.
 Consider the following.

 This could be a classic cautionary tale of why a non-lawyer should never represent themselves in a DUI case and why you should always hire a lawyer that represents clients charged with DUI offenses exclusively.
 As your DUI lawyer, after filing the initial appearance, I'm going to file several discovery motions with the court.
-The purpose of which is to say to the solicitor or district attorney, “give me every bit of evidence you have against my client” and “oh by the way, if there's anything you have that exculpates my client, i.e. benefits his case, I want that also.”
+The purpose of which is to say to the solicitor or district attorney, “give me every bit of evidence you have against my client” and “oh, by the way, if there's anything you have that exculpates my client, i.e. benefits his case, I want that also.”

 The patrolman had no probable cause nor reasonable suspicion to execute the stop in the first place.
-Client would likely be offered a deal to plea to reckless driving or even lessor charge.
+The client would likely be offered a deal to plea to reckless driving or even lessor charge.
 However, there's a good chance the case would be dismissed after a probable cause hearing.
 If it's not dismissed, I would probably advise the Client to take his chances at trial.

 The patrolman's incident or arrest report is already questionable because it likely totally contradicts the video, and by the time the plea discussions are underway, it's also likely that the patrolman has already been impeached under oath at Client's ALS (administration license suspension) hearing.
 Essentially, he's useless to the prosecution as a witness at trial.
-There are other facts that can be uncovered to make Client's case even stronger, but you get the point.
+There are other facts that can be uncovered to make the client's case even stronger, but you get the point.
 You just never know how the case is going to turn out until you get “all the facts” or as least as much of them as you can.

-If you choose The Fleming Firm to represent you in your DUI, case we'll LEAVE NO STONE UNTURNED and uncover “all the facts” to get you the best possible outcome.
+If you choose The Fleming Firm to represent you in your DUI case, we'll LEAVE NO STONE UNTURNED and uncover “all the facts” to get you the best possible outcome.